-- Complete a foster application and drop it off or mail it to Loudoun County Animal Services (ATTN: Foster Program), 39820 Charles Town Pike, Waterford, VA 20197; fax it to 540-882-3984; or email it to us.
-You may download an application online (PDF).
+- Our foster program is full for the spring.
+Please check back next month as we will open the next round of foster signup!
 Please note that applicants must be 18 years of age to apply for the foster program.

 - The application is received by the shelter and submitted for review.
 Applicants may be contacted for a follow-up conversation.

 - LCAS provides training and reference materials for foster volunteers.
 An orientation is required for foster applicants within the first year.
 We also provide each new foster volunteer with a manual full of important information, including phone numbers for questions or emergencies.

-If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our About Volunteering page.
+If you are not able to foster and would still like to help in some way, we have information about other volunteer opportunities on our Volunteer page.
 Please take a moment to review how you can help shelter animals in need.